netbox-community/devicetype-library/README.md

       - To install the pre-commit script: `pre-commit install`
   - Usage & Useful `pre-commit` Commands
     - After staging your files with `git`, to run the pre-commit script on changed files: `pre-commit run`
-    - To run the pre-commit script on all files: `pre-commit run --all`
+    - To run the pre-commit script on all files: `pre-commit run -a`
     - To uninstall the pre-commit script: `pre-commit uninstall`
   - Learn more about [pre-commit](https://pre-commit.com/)
 - **GitHub Actions** - Automatically run before a PR can be merged.
 Repeats yamllint & validates against NetBox Device-Type Schema.